fasttime/JScrewIt/api-doc/interfaces/FeatureAll.md

 • **AUTO**: [`PredefinedFeature`](PredefinedFeature.md)

-All features available in the current engine.
+Features available in the current engine.

 ___